 For us success means holistic waste management systems that ensure that all waste is collected and that materials and energy contained within waste are captured in the best possible way.
 We focus on:

-- biowaste - due to its large impact on climate and its potential to contribute to soil health and productivity;
+- biowaste - due to its large impact on the climate and its potential to contribute to soil health and productivity;

 - plastics - because it is a relatively new type of waste and it presents unique challenges and opportunities for recycling (not because it floats in water and looks dramatic in photos);